Top things to do in Grosseto

 To the right of the Cathedral and contiguous with its square opens Piazza Dante Alighieri.
-At the center of the square stands a statue in honor of Leopold II and all around there are many beautiful buildings with their colonnades.
+At the center of the square stands a statue in honor of Leopold II and alla around there are many beautiful buildins with their collonades.

 Also known as Palazzo della Provincia, Palazzo Aldobrandeschi stands in the place of the old Palazzo del Podestà.
-In fact, although it is built in neo-Gothic style with references tomedieval Siena, this building was built between 1900 and 1903.
+In fact, although it is in neo-Gothinc style with reference to medieval Siena, this building was built between 1900 and 1903.

 The walls of Grosseto

-The first walls were built during the rule of Siena, later, when Grosseto became part of the Granducato di Toscana (Grand Duchy of Tuscany) (16th century), the walls were rebuilt and modernized by the Grand Duke Francesco I de’ Medici.
-At that time the walls were equipped with six corner bastions, one of which, on the East side, is occupied by Fort that incorporated the old sienese castle.
+The first walls were built during the rule of Siena, later, when Grosseto became part of the Granducato di Toscana (Grand Duchy of Tuscany) (16th century), the walls were rebuilt and moderinzed by Grand Duke Francesco I de’ Medici.
+At that time the walls were equipped with six corner bastions, one of which, on the East Side, is occupied by a Fort that incorporate the old sienese castle.

 Museo di storia naturale della Maremma (Natural history museum of Maremma)

-The Museum is designed as a meeting place between the scientific community and the general public.
-Through the long exhibition, on two floors, and thanks to theeducational activities proposed the museum explores issues related to natural habitats and thenatural world in general.
+The Museum is designed as a meeting place between scientific community and general public.
+Through the long exhibition, on two floors, and thanks to the educational activities proposed, the museum explores issues related to natural habitats and the natural world in general.

 16 september-14 june: Tuesday-Friday 9.00–13.00; Saturday9.00–13.00 e 16.00–20.00; Sunday and Holidays 16.00–20.00